-- Undertake pedestrian-movement study.

-- Explore private, institutional funding, and Plimmer bequest funding options.

-- Complete design concepts.

-- Complete detailed design.

-- Use analysis within the Spatial Structure Planiii, along The manual aims to achieve improved streetscape, with consideration of transport objectives, to determine primary urban planning objectives for each street within the city.
-Undertake stage 2 of the Public Space Design Manual which rationalises the street furniture for each precinct and common street types. - Set performance criteria for monitoring public space. - Ensure a relationship between the palettes suggested and techniques used with the suburban centres. - Align with the public art strategy. - Align maintenance and renewals budgets to match the recommendations within the manual.
-Access to large spaces - Implement East-West street projects.
-There are large open space areas that can play an increased Develop a signage strategy that directs people towards role in the provision of open space in the city.
-Primarily these spaces from within the urban environment. these are the Town Belt and waterfront.
-Improving the links Provide a series of entry points and linkages from the to these from the central city will make more people use edge of the Town Belt up to the ridgeline and them as well as enhancing the experience of these large lookout points. - Highlight popular walking routes for visitors to the city.
-Prepare a public space plan that considers: Create a public space plan to improve public access to the - current and proposed relationship with Oriental Parade historic Clyde Quay Harbour and connection back to the - current and proposed access arrangements rest of the waterfront and up to Mt Victoria. - heritage fabric landscape - public facilities - built-form.
+- Undertake pedestrian movement study. - Explore private, institutional funding, and Plimmer bequest funding options. - Complete design concepts. - Complete detailed design. - Use analysis within the Spatial Structure Planiii, along with consideration of transport objectives, to determine primary urban planning objectives for each street within the city. - Undertake stage 2 of the Public Space Design Manual which rationalises the street furniture for each precinct and common street types. - Set performance criteria for monitoring public space. - Ensure a relationship between the palettes suggested and techniques used with the suburban centres. - Align with the public art strategy. - Align maintenance and renewals budgets to match the recommendations within the manual. - Implement East-West street projects. - Develop a signage strategy that directs people towards these spaces from within the urban environment. - Provide a series of entry points and linkages from the edge of the Town Belt up to the ridgeline and lookout points. - Highlight popular walking routes for visitors to the city.